 Now, if the idea of taxonomic Family doesn't quite fill you with warm fuzzies, consider the fact that from a pool of over 350,000 possibilities, the candidates have been narrowed to a scant 30,600 and dropping fast.
 While Geotrupidae is a relatively small Family (containing only about 600 species), Scarabaeidae is quite large, incorporating nine Subfamilies.
 Luckily, of those only one matches Gregor's description, that being the Subfamily Aphodiinae.
 Within Aphodiinae, few species have the correct diet.
 The ones who do are mainly found in the Tribe Aegialiini.
 Within Geotrupidae, information is hard to find.
 However, the Genus Thorectes fits all necessary qualifications.

+And that, I think, is as close to an answer as it is currently possible to get.
 I propose that Gregor Samsa is a scarab beetle of the Tribe Aegialiini, or a ground-boring dung beetle of the Subfamily Thorectes.
 At last, a (more specific) identity for Gregor.

 For me, possibly the most delightful part of this conclusion is that the character of the cleaning lady- portrayed as vulgar and uneducated- came closer to the truth than any of the text's many interpreters.